El Diente Peak - South Slopes

 |Total Gain:||4,300 feet|

 | ||San Miguel: 970-728-4442

 |Wilderness Area:||Lizard Head|

 From Telluride, drive south on Colorado 145 to Lizard Head Pass.
-Continue south for 5.1 miles and turn right onto Forest Road (FR) 535.
-Drive 5 miles on the 2WD dirt road to reach the signed, Kilpacker trailhead entrance.
-Turn right and continue 0.1 mile to reach the parking area and trailhead.
+Continue south for 5.2 miles and turn right onto Forest Road (FR) 535.
+Drive 5 miles on the 2WD dirt road to reach the signed, Kilpacker trailhead on the right.